geoshad/hackerrank_solutions/SOLUTIONS.md

 ## Flipping the Matrix

 The second test encountered requires that a passed in matrix/2D array of integers can have its rows and columns reversed/flipped, so that the upper-left quadrant has the largest sum of values.
 To complete this challenge, I first calculated the size of a quadrant (i.e. submatrix) by dividing it by the total number of maxtrix rows.
-Inside two `for` loops, corresponding with rows and columns, each value is determined
+Inside two `for` loops, the elements in the upper-left quadrant are iterated over, and the corresponding elements in the bottom-right quadrant are determined.
+For each row or column, the maximum value is located, and flips all elements to that value.
+The sum of the upper-quadrant elements are then calculated and returned.

 ```
 int flippingMatrix(int matrix_rows, int matrix_columns, int** matrix) {